Israeli planes help fight wildfire in Cyprus breakaway north

 The two Israeli aircraft joined another two planes and a helicopter that the Cyprus government sent to fight the blaze following a request from breakaway Turkish Cypriot authorities made through the United Nations Peacekeeping Force in Cyprus, or UNFICYP, on the island nation.

-Aircraft from Turkey, the U.N. and two British military bases on the island are also helping in firefighting efforts.
+A total of 11 aircraft including from Turkey, the U.N. and two British military bases on the island were also helping in firefighting efforts.

 Cyprus was split in 1974 when Turkey invaded following a coup aimed at union with Greece.
 Only Turkey recognizes a Turkish Cypriot declaration of independence and Turkish Cypriots reject the internationally recognized Cypriot government’s authority over the island’s northern third.